 In this post, we will be talking about how to keep your dog looking and feeling his best as he gets older.
 If your dog is older, you should be looking out for a few things.
 For example, older dogs can easily pick up a serious bacterial infection from a dirty, wet dog bite wound.
 They can also become bored and start chewing things they shouldn’t, like the rugs, furniture, or even their paws.

 Most dogs live a good, long life, and older ones deserve to enjoy it too.
-You can take some simple steps to help older dogs live a comfortable and happy life, and many of them don’t require a lot of work.
+However, some have rougher lives eventually being rescued and ending up in shelters.
+If you’ve adopted an older rescues from one of these Animal Shelters, you can take some simple steps to help older dogs live a comfortable and happy life.
+Many of them don’t require a lot of work.
 The tips in this guide are based on the experiences of owners, and they can help you improve the health and happiness of your older dog.

 Our dogs are our best friends, and they can be truly wonderful animals.
 But, as you well know, they are also susceptible to many of the same health problems as humans, which means they need to be looked after in much the same way.